nurofsun/nurofsun.com/content/blog/git-tutorial/index.md

 ### Windows

-Maybe I will give an external link how to do it.
+Maybe I will give an external link how to do it, because there's no windows installed on my laptop, you can [follow this tutorial for installing git on windows](https://phoenixnap.com/kb/how-to-install-git-windows) instead.